 Disadvantages: Usually noisier than direct drive motors and more prone to overheating with less surface area to dissipate the heat.

 What Electrify Bike offers: We are always striving for the sweet spot in the illusive "Goldilocks Zone".
 The "just right" compromise between weight, power and range.
 Due to their many advantages, we decided to specialize in mid-drive motors.
 We don't currently offer hub motors.

 We provide motors that have maximum power for US law.
 This is 750 watts.
 Most ebikes are designed for European law which is 250 watts.
 But on hills, with heavy loads and against headwinds this is often insufficient.
 If you have a motor with more power it doesn't mean you always use it.
 In fact most riding is done at 250 watts or below.
 But when you need more power it is nice to have it.
 Whether that is to get up a steep hill or to just go faster when you need to.
 Most of us riding e-bikes economize our batteries and maximize our exercise by riding with a low level of assistance most of time.
 However, when you need power or just need to go fast, the extra power is nice to have as long as you are not paying for it in excess weight and expense.
 We have found that sweet-spot with the solutions we sell.

-All of our street legal 750 watt motors are between 5 and 8.5 lbs.
-We do have the more powerful BBSHD mid-drive that ways just over 12 lbs. but even it can be scaled back to 750 watts street legal by using the EggRider display.
+All of our street legal 750 watt motors are between 7 and 9 lbs.
+We do have the more powerful CYC X1 Stealth and X1 Pro at 10 and 11 pounds and the BBSHD that ways just over 12 lbs. but even it can be scaled back to 750 watts street legal by using the EggRider display.
 This display can switch the BBSHD & Ultra motors between 750 watt street legal mode and 1000+ watt off-road mode with the press of a button.

 Torque sensing is an extra sensor that measures how much effort the rider is applying to the pedals so that the riders effort can be factored into how much motor power is applied.